h-albert-lee/what-I-read-2023/README.md

 data2vec : A general Framework for self-supervised learning in speech, vision, and language (ArXiv 2022)

 Transformers for limit order books (ArXiv 2020)

+Deep Learning Modelling of the limit order book : a comparative perspective (ArXiv 2020)